-Most interesting wonders of Equatorial Guinea
+Most interesting landmarks of Equatorial Guinea

 Below are listed the most amazing natural and man made landmarks of Equatorial Guinea.